GarrettHaley/CS373-Final/index.md

 <img src="hydra3.PNG" alt="hi51" class="inline"/>

-When given to the repeater, this was this response (which contained the flag, yay!).
+When given to the repeater, this was the response (which contained the flag!).

 <img src="hydra4.PNG" alt="hi51" class="inline"/>